ClickHouse/ClickHouse/docs/en/agg_functions/reference.md

 ## quantileTimingWeighted(level)(x, weight)

-Differs from the 'medianTiming' function in that it has a second argument, "weights".
+Differs from the 'quantileTiming' function in that it has a second argument, "weights".
 Weight is a non-negative integer.
-The result is calculated as if the 'x' value were passed 'weight' number of times to the 'medianTiming\` function.
+The result is calculated as if the 'x' value were passed 'weight' number of times to the 'quantileTiming' function.

 ## quantileExact(level)(x)